tylerlozano/vizcriber/README.md

     Where candidates is the number of captions you want for one image, up to 10.

-To run tests open bash terminal in project dir and run pytest ./app/training/models/test_models.py
+To run tests open bash terminal in project dir and cd to app folder and run pytest training/models/test_models.py

 *Note:* Some tests take a long time, put @pytest.mark.skip on any test you want to skip.
 *Prereqs:* Some tests require you to have run the download_script.py in app/training first.